-Doubtlessly due to the pioneering work of Alex Osterwalder and his Business Model Generation model, canvases have become a novel approach to empower problem solving.
-This approach isn’t simply about a new set of tools – rather, it stands for a new way to tackle management challenges.
+Due to the pioneering work of Alex Osterwalder and his Business Model Generation framework, canvases have become a novel approach used to empower problem-solving.
+This approach isn’t simply about a new set of tools – it stands for a new way of tackling management challenges.

 But what is actually new and smart about canvases?
-To answer that question, let’s compare working with canvases to the paramount desktop tool to run and represent management problem solving over the last decades: PowerPoint slides.
+To answer that question, let’s compare working with canvases to working with the desktop tool that has been essential to running and representing management problem-solving over the last decades: PowerPoint slides.*